24 Feb Organizational Conflict at Work – Here’s How to Solve It!

-Within a team, comprising of very different individuals with different mindsets, behaviour and personalities can lead to conflicts within an organization.
+Within a team, comprising of different individuals with different mindsets, behaviour and personalities can lead to the breakout of organizational conflict.
 It is perfectly normal and human.
 However, if not maintained, relationships can be affected, resulting in poor performance of your colleagues.
-In this article, we will share some common scenarios on why organizational conflicts occur within a workplace and how we can overcome these conflicts.
+Therefore in this article, we will share some common scenarios on why organizational conflicts occur within a workplace and how we can overcome these conflicts.

-First and foremost, it is important to understand the underlying reason on why organizational conflict occurs in the first place as we can get to the root of the problem and counter that immediately.
+First and foremost, it is important to understand the underlying reason on why organizational conflict occurs in the first place.
+This would then allow us to get to the root of the problem and counter it immediately.

 Sources of Organizational Conflict

 |2.
 Role Ambiguity: complete lack of rules; breeds conflict as it creates uncertainty and increases the risk that one party would tend to interfere with other party’s roles.|